syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 end_date: The end of the period to find the working days.

-[holidays]:  An optional argument, which specifies an array of dates that are not to be counted as working days.
+holidays:  An optional argument, which specifies an array of dates that are not to be counted as working days.

 N> If any argument is not a valid date, NETWORKDAYS returns the &#35;VALUE! error value.